Quantitative Languages Defined by Functional Automata: Realizability Problem

-The automaton $A$ consists of a nondeterministic initial choice between different gadgets, described below.
-Each gadget checks one of the properties of the sequence of actions provided by Player~$O$, and verify whether Player~$O$ simulates faithfully $M$ or he eventually cheats.
 Due to the initial nondeterministic choice, each final state (in one of the gadget) is accessible throughout the evolution of the play and Player~$O$ has to ensure that all the properties checked in the gadgets are fulfilled.
-Otherwise, Player~$I$ will have the ability to kill all the runs but one, and to ensure that the only surviving run (in the appropriate gadget) reaches the final state with weight $\leq 0$.
+Otherwise, Player~$I$ will have the ability to use a letter in $\Sigma_I\setminus\{go\}$ to let just one run (in the appropriate gadget) to survive, ensuring that such a run eventually reaches the final state with weight $\leq 0$.